 There aren't any natural shade on the beach.

 Located east of Baska, Vela Luka is a 2 km long bay with a nice pebbly beach of the same name.
-Terrain here is interesting, for most part deserted, except for the grassy parts.
+The terrain here is interesting, for the most parts deserted, except for the grassy parts.

 The beach is off the beaten path, and only accessible by boat unless you are in for a couple of hours of trekking.
 During the summer, many taxi boats operate between Baska and Vela Luka beach.